-There are three ways to add functions to MySQL:
+There are three ways to add a new function to MySQL:

-Through the user-defined function (UDF) interface.
-User-defined functions are compiled as library files and then added to and removed from the server dynamically using the
+Use the loadable function interface.
+A loadable function is compiled as a library file and then loaded and unloaded from the server dynamically using the

 Each method of creating compiled functions has advantages and disadvantages: